daronphang/programming-resources/dev-ops/linux/linux.md

 ## Linux

-- Linux is an open-source OS using UNIX core which sites underneath of all other software on a computer.
+- Linux is an open-source OS using UNIX core which sites underneath of all other software on a computer
-- OS is a software that manages connection between software and hardware resources associated with desktop i.e. car engine.
+- OS is a software that manages connection between software and hardware resources associated with desktop i.e. car engine
-- User has access to alter source code of kernel and code unlike Windows.
+- User has access to alter source code of kernel and code unlike Windows
-- Files are stored in tree structure starting with root directory.
+- Files are stored in tree structure starting with root directory
 - Used in smartphones (android), cars, home appliances, servers (most used), etc.
-- Reliable and secure as it is easy to detect bugs and fix.
+- Reliable and secure as it is easy to detect bugs and fix

 ### Linux OS